shaoshitong/G_VBSM_Dataset_Condensation/README.md

 bash ./train.sh # (Evaluation Phase)
 ```

-The code in each subfolder is essentially the same, modified only according to the corresponding dataset for ease of management.
+**Note**: The code in each subfolder is essentially the same, modified only according to the corresponding dataset for ease of management.

 ### Details